Code-Institute-Submissions/MS-One/README.md

 ## Features
 ### Full Width Backgrounds
-* League of Legends is a game with beautiful iamges, called splash artd, used to depict their champions in very settings/situations.
+* League of Legends is a game with beautiful iamges, called splash arts, used to depict their champions in different settings/situations.
 I wanted to use these images as full width backgrounds - as a way of showcasing them.

+### Load In Animation
+* Inspired from the courses Love Running project, there's a slight zoom effect as the page is loaded.
+This brings even more attention to the full width images.

+### Gifs
+* All gifs are from either in game footage or game cinematics. this helps produce a positive response from users as they can see chaaracters they may know in action.

+### Font Awesome Icons
+* Font awesome icons help sections/words stand out or link to their content (coin icons referring to the ingame currency gold) which helps elicit a positive emotional response from users.

 ### Interactive Cards
 * 3 interactive cards, gold hover effect, with a teaser of the section they link to.
 Example, the card that describes lucian laning links to 3 of the top supports that he likes to lane with.

+### Responsive table
+* With 18 skill points available to be spent on a champions 4 abilities, a table was the best way to respresent this data.
+This allows a user to quickly see at glance where to spend their skill points.

 ### Collapse
-I made use of a few collapse elements, sourced from bootstrap, to help me display the abilities I described on my abilities page.
+* I made use of a few collapse elements, sourced from bootstrap, to help me display the abilities I described on my abilities page.
 By using a collapse instead of regular iFrames, it helps bring more interactivity into my site whilst also giving users an action to perform whilst using my site.

+### Youtube Embed videos
+* Embedding youtube videos of a champions abilities in action, allows the user to visually see the ability in action next to its explanation.

+### Bootstrap Progress Bars
+* A visual representation of data rather than just the usual win-rate with/vs x champion.
+This will help users understand the why behind the data.

 ## Features Left to Implement
 Potential features to include: